spiderwares/spin-rewards-for-woocommerce/readme.txt

 2. Log in to your WordPress dashboard and go to Plugins > Add New.
 3. Click Upload Plugin, choose the ZIP, and click Install Now.
 4. Activate the plugin.
-5. Navigate to WooCommerce > Spin Rewards to configure design, prizes, and behavior.
+5. Navigate to Wordpress Dashboard > WooCommerce > Spin Rewards to configure design, prizes, and behavior.

 == Usage ==